AdobeDocs/learning-manager.en/help/migrated/kb/unable-to-upload-csv.md

 For UUID-enabled accounts, this issue can occur if a user has been assigned a UUID that is already being used by another user on the account or if the user has a different email address.

-For example, let there be two users, A and B, with email addresses,  a@xyz.com and b@xyz.com with UUID 1 and 2 respectively.
+For example, let there be two users, A and B, with email addresses,  <a@xyz.com> and <b@xyz.com> with UUID 1 and 2 respectively.

 Now, if you upload a CSV that has user A's UUID as 3 and user B's UUID as 2, then you will see an error.

+>[!TIP]
+>
-To resolve this issue, **you must have the same email address and UUID for the user on the CSV and the system.**
+>To resolve this issue, **you must have the same email address and UUID for the user on the CSV and the system.**